Security and GDPR

 Right for Erasure

-Users are able to delete all personal data with the exception of the audit trail.
-Users can contact the support team for 'Right for Erasure' requests.
+Users are able to delete all personal data, including from the audit trail.

 Users can download personal information in a spreadsheet format.
 It should be noted that this requirement is only applicable if you use 'consent' for your lawful processing mechanism.
 'Legitimate interests' is likely to be more appropriate and therefore consent is not required, as the data provided by parents is expected to be stored and processed for the purposes of running a Group/Unit and its associated events.